V3ritas1337/Polymorphic-IPS-Sensor/README.md

 - Sort Readme
 - Fix Snort Log as bash command does not function
 - Add adaptive ruling
+- Authentication is needed for website as anyone can upload to central server (potential single point of failure

 ## Getting Started

 <b>You are going to want some gifs of the program working<b>